 - Deliver social and emotional skills programmes which aim to build resilience:

-- With an Individual Development Plan, that builds skills step-by-step to improve success and gives children a chance to test skills out and receive encouragement and feedback.
+- With an Individual Development Plan, that builds skills step-by-step to improve success and gives pupils a chance to test skills out and receive encouragement and feedback.

-- Develop children’s understanding of difference and ensure all children value difference in others.
+- Develop children and young people’s understanding of difference and ensure all pupils value difference in others.

 - Inclusiveness can be developed through good quality Health and Wellbeing lessons promoting relationships and diversity.

-- Support children with ALN to feel accepted and to belong.
+- Support children and young people with ALN to feel accepted and to belong.

 - Tackle bullying and discrimination.

-- See children as a whole rather than focusing just on their disability or illness.
+- See children and young people as a whole rather than focusing just on their disability or illness.

 - Be alert to early signs of escalating risk to mental health and mobilise protective factors to prevent further escalation.

-- Provide children with extra support, if needed (e.g. through pastoral care/school counselling, school nurses or through referral to community-based support.
+- Provide children and young people with extra support, if needed (e.g. through pastoral care/school counselling, school nurses or through referral to community-based support.